SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/ErrorHandling.md

 to ensure that the `open(_:)` function has a corresponding call to `close(_:)`.

-> Note: You can use a `defer` statement
-> even when no error handling code is involved.
+You can use a `defer` statement even when no error handling code is involved.
+For more information,
+see <doc:ControlFlow#Deferred-Actions>.

 <!--
 This source file is part of the Swift.org open source project